top of page

 Step 2: Select the metrics that you'd like to showcase

 Click on each Scorecard element and set the metrics that follow your customer journey.
-In this example, we are showcasing the Impressions and Clicks (visibility metrics), Avg.
+For example, we can showcase the Impressions and Clicks (visibility metrics), Avg.
 CPC and Avg.
 CTR (efficiency metrics/supporting metrics), Conversions, Cost/conv., and Conv. rate (outcomes/hard KPIs).

 Step 3: Apply a "Comparison date range"